splynx/docs/files/en/configuration/finance/reminders/reminders.md

 ```

-This reminder can be copied into template "Account overdue reminder":
+This reminder can be copied into template `Account overdue reminder`:

 ![template](template.png)

-You can find template under Config/Templates and select type "Reminder email" or "Reminder SMS".
+You can find template under `Config → Templates` and select type `Reminder email` or `Reminder SMS`.